edgedb/edgedb/docs/stdlib/array.rst

         db> select [1, 2, 3][-1];
         {3}

-    However, referencing an non-existent element of an array will result in an error:
+    However, referencing a non-existent element of an array will result in an error:

     .. code-block:: edgeql-repl